-Fiorito (LAECOF - CENPAT) presented preliminary results of a study carried out to determine the causes of skin lesions in Southern right whales in Península Valdés.
-Samples of skin lesions were obtained from freeliving and dead stranded whales.
+Fiorito (LAECOF-CENPAT) presented preliminary results of a study carried out to determine the causes of skin lesions in Southern right whales in Península Valdés.
+Samples of skin lesions were obtained from free-living and dead stranded whales.
 The presence of poxvirus as the primary agent of skin lesions was confirmed by histopathological analysis, transmission electronic microscopy (TEM) and PCR assays.
-Poxvirus has been described in a number of cetaceans, primarily odontocetes (Pearce et al. 2008, Blacklaws et at.
-2013, Van Bressem et al. 2009) with one report in a mysticete (Bracht et al. 2006).
-The presence of poxvirus in cetacean populations is related to stressors and is believed to be a clear sign of environmental degradation (Geraci et al.,1979; Van Bressem et al., 2009).
+Poxvirus has been described in a number of cetaceans, primarily odontocetes (Blacklaws et al., 2013; Pearce et al., 2008; Van Bressem et al., 2009) with one report in a mysticete (Bracht et al., 2006).
+The presence of poxvirus in cetacean populations is related to stressors and is believed to be a clear sign of environmental degradation (Geraci et al., 1979; Van Bressem et al., 2009).
 Although clinical and epidemiological data do not indicate that poxvirus infection induces a high mortality rate when endemic, it is suggested as a possible cause of death in neonates and calves without protective immunity (Van Bressem et al., 1999).

-Fiorito also referred to the related concern over the effect of kelp gull attacks on right whales (see Item 5.3.4).
-It has been previously noted that kelp gull lesions may cause a decrease in the epidermal barrier, affect thermoregulation, cause severe dehydration and stress, and subsequently the death of individuals affected (e.g. IWC, 2013).
+Fiorito also referred to the related concern over the effect of kelp gull attacks on right whales (see Item 6.3.4).
+It has been previously noted that kelp gull lesions may cause a decrease in the epidermal barrier, affect thermoregulation, cause severe dehydration and stress, and subsequently the death of individuals affected (IWC, 2013b).
 Isolation of bacteria from wounds caused by gulls suggest those wounds as a possible route of entry for bacteria or other pathogens into the systemic circulation, which could potentially lead to the death of some individuals.
 Erysipelothrix rhusiopathiae was isolated from typical square edge wounds in a stranded and in a live whale (Fig. 5).
 The clinical disease associated with E. rhusiopathiae is called erysipelas in birds and mammals or erysipeloid in humans.
 The pathognomonic sign of erysipelas in many species is the presence of diamond-shaped skin lesions.
-Cetaceans are the marine mammals most susceptible to this disease (Suer & Vedros, 1998 and Higgins 2000).
+Cetaceans are the marine mammals most susceptible to this disease (Higgins, 2000; Suer and Vedros, 1988).
 Other bacteria were also isolated: Enterococcus faecaelis, Staphylococcus epidermidis and beta haemolytic Streptococcus.
-Fiorito further noted that Pox virus was also recorded in a bowhead whale (Balaena mysticetus) from Alaska (Bracht et al. 2006).
+Fiorito further noted that poxvirus was also recorded in a bowhead whale (Balaena mysticetus) from Alaska (Bracht et al., 2006).

-Fig 5.
-Wounds caused by kelp gulls with particular square shaped.
-Erysipelothrix rhusiopathiae was isolated from these wounds in a stranded and in a live whale (Photos credits: C. Fiorito, SRWHMP and A. Velez).
+Fig. 5.
+Wounds caused by kelp gulls with a particular square shape.
+Erysipelothrix rhusiopathiae was isolated from these wounds in a stranded and in a live whale (photo credits: C. Fiorito, SRWHMP and A. Velez).

 McAloose presented the results of histological analyses of tissue samples from whales that died along the shores of Península Valdés between 2005 and 2012.
-Post-mortem examination with tissue collection and histologic examination was performed in 212 whales.
+Postmortem examination with tissue collection and histologic examination was performed in 212 whales.
 A cause of death was identified in 12.
-These were blunt force trauma (6; one was a confirmed ship strike), pneumonia (2), myocarditis (1), myocarditis and meningitis (1), and (probable) bacterial sepsis in a calf with gull wounds in the skin (1).
-Lesions to suggest virus, protozoal, or toxin exposure (which can be subtle and are difficult to identify in autolyzed samples; all samples contained mild to severe autolysis) were not seen.
+These were blunt force trauma (six; one was a confirmed ship strike), pneumonia (2), myocarditis (1), myocarditis and meningitis (1), and (probable) bacterial sepsis in a calf with gull wounds in the skin (1).
+Lesions to suggest virus, protozoal, or toxin exposure (which can be subtle and are difficult to identify in autolysed samples; all samples contained mild to severe autolysis) were not seen.
 Conclusions from this work suggest that while trauma or inflammatory or infectious disease occur occasionally and is important in several individuals, it was not present in the majority of whales and does not explain the consistent, annual high mortalities.